microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 The script accepts a model folder and takes the generation parameters from the config in that model folder.
 You can also override the parameters on the command line.

 This example is using the long context model running with DirectML on Windows.

+The `-m` argument is the path to the model you downloaded from HuggingFace above.
+The `-l` argument is the length of output you would like to generate with the model.

 ```bash
 curl https://raw.githubusercontent.com/microsoft/onnxruntime-genai/main/examples/python/model-qa.py -o model-qa.py